For My Father, On His Birthday

 Then he declared bankruptcy, and applied for disability.

 It sounds like a sad story, and I suppose it is.
 But my dad is not a sad person.
 These days, he goes out in his wheelchair and rides for ten miles.
 He comes in and does his duolingo courses for one of the three languages he’s learning.
 He reads books and articles, and writes long, researched blogs about the economy, human rights, and the future.
+He paints.
 But he still has MS. He is not an author or speaker, nor a show producer.
 He is, however, at peace.

 When I was a kid, my dad was everything.
 When I was a teenager, he was a hero.